omaraflak/first-neural-network/README.md

     // save all networks parameters into a file (after a training) void saveNetworkParams(const char *filepath);

-    // or Network net("params") : load networks parameters from a file so you don't have to train it again void loadNetworkParams(const char *filepath);
+    // load networks parameters from a file so you don't have to train it again || you can also use the constructor void loadNetworkParams(const char *filepath);
+    Network net("params");

 # Plot